 The snippet here show's that the document has now been defined for specific data elements that will be recorded by the Court Record MDE, likely in the CMS and DMS.
-In this case "MOT" represents a code within the system for Motion, the "562455" represents the state bar number of the attorney filing the document, and "Joan Smith" defines the party for which the document was filed on behalf of.
+In this case "MOT" represents a code within the system for Motion, and the "562455" represents the state bar number of the attorney filing the document.

-Once the Court Record MDE completes processing the operation, it will initiate the Notify Docketing Complete operation and send RecordDocketingCallbackMessage to the Filing Review MDE.
+Once the Court Record MDE completes processing, it will initiate the Notify Docketing Complete operation and send RecordDocketingCallbackMessage to the Filing Review MDE.
 This message will contain the following snippet: